neandrake/medicom/readme.md

 `medicom_tools` sample applications.

 ## Design Goals ##
-The APIs are not designed to encode the DICOM Information Object Definitions within the type system.
-It will allow both reading and writing structures which are valid DICOM binary protocol but it is up to the user of the API to ensure that IODs are structured appropriately, i.e. that all necessary DICOM elements are present and valid for a CT, MR, etc.
+The library is not designed to encode the DICOM Information Object Definitions within the type system.
+It will allow both reading and writing structures which are valid DICOM binary format but it is up to the user of the library to ensure that IODs are well-formed, i.e. that all necessary DICOM elements are present and valid for a CT, MR, etc.

-While this design puts the burden on the API user to interpret and create well- formed DICOM structures, it grants greater flexibility, especially for working with existing malformed DICOM datasets.
+While this design puts the burden on the library user to interpret and create well-formed DICOM structures, it grants greater flexibility, especially for working with existing malformed DICOM datasets.

 The DICOM standard dictionary of tags, UIDs, transfer syntaxes, etc. are available as an optional feature of the crate.
-Reading and writing DICOM does not require the DICOM standard dictionary and can be excluded to minimize the resulting binary size if desired.
+Reading and writing DICOM does not require the DICOM standard dictionary and can be excluded to minimize the resulting binary size if needed.

 The core crate has minimal dependencies, two required and two optional.